pydata/xarray/doc/internals.rst

 Where:

 - :py:class:`~xarray.core.indexing.LazilyOuterIndexedArray` is a class
   provided by Xarray that manages the lazy loading.
-Note, if your backend support only vectorized index, you must use :py:class:`~xarray.core.indexing.LazilyVectorizedIndexedArray` instead of :py:class:`~xarray.core.indexing.LazilyOuterIndexedArray` (for more details on indexing support see the following sections)
+Note, that :py:class:`~xarray.core.indexing.LazilyOuterIndexedArray` supports `basic` and `outer` indexing.
+While `outer` is supported by :py:class:`~xarray.core.indexing.LazilyOuterIndexedArray`.
+For more details see the following sections.
 - ``YourBackendArray`` shall be implemented by the backend and shall inherit from :py:class:`~xarray.backends.common.BackendArray`.